sonata-nfv/tng-vnv-executor/README.md

   - values: enabled/disabled
   - default: enabled
 - RESULTS_REPO_URL: mandatory environment variable that contains the tests results repository http://host:port URL where the results will be stored
-- NFS_ACTIVE: variable to enable/disable nfs
+- NFS_ACTIVE: variable to enable/disable the use of a nfs server to share results files between the testing probes deployed in the execution hosts with the executor deployed in the V&V host
   - values: enabled/disabled
   - default: disabled
-- VNV_NFS_SERVER_IP: variable that contains VNV and NFS IP.
-By default, "tng-vnv"
+- VNV_NFS_SERVER_IP: variable that contains the NFS server IP.
 - VNV_NFS_PATH: variable that contains NFS path.
 By default, "/executor"
 - port: internally, the VnV executor uses the 8080 port.
 This port can be mapped to another desired port.
 In 5GTango environments the selected port is 6300
 - network: network where all VnV components (planner, curator, platform adaptor and executor) are configured